William Barr Will Likely Be Ambushed On Mueller Report At Routine Budget Meeting Tuesday

 — The New York Times (@nytimes) April 3, 2019

 During his confirmation, Barr insisted that he would not allow political motivations to influence his actions.
-But when pressed by Democrats on the specific issue of Mueller’s investigation, he made no clear commitment that he would make the report’s findings public, stoking concerns that he might conceal information damaging to the president or allies.
+But when pressed by Democrats on the specific issue of Mueller’s investigation, he made no clear commitment that he would make the report’s findings public, stoking concerns that he might conceal information damaging to the president or his allies.

 As attorney general, Barr is alone in control of the dissemination of the report and even prior to his confirmation and long before the report was complete, many had expressed concern that he would block dissemination of the report altogether.